 Compact Models for Power Semiconductor Devices

-All of the models are currently implemented in Saber MAST HDL (Hardware Description Language) for use on the Saber simulator available from Analogy, Inc. Compiled models are not available.
-The models can be translated into VHDL-AMS HDL, the new IEEE Standard Analog HDL or other HDLs for use on other simulators.
-Information on the possibilities for model support or translation into a standard HDL is available.
+The models are for discrete and integrated circuit power semiconductor devices and related models.
+All of the models are implemented in Saber MAST HDL (Hardware Description Language) for use on the Saber simulator currently available from Synopsys.
+Several of the models are also available for downloading in the Verilog-A HDL.
+Compiled models are not available.
+The models can be translated into VHDL-AMS or Verilog-A IEEE Standard HDLs or specific HDLs for use on other simulators.
+A number of the models have already been translated for use on other simulators.
+Models in Verilog-A HDL are available here thanks to developers from ON Semiconductor and from ABB.

 These models are being made available to the general public without restrictions to promote their widespread use.
 Published model equations and source code is essential so models can be easily understood and be installed on a variety of different simulators.
 With source code available, users can also assist in identifying and fixing bugs in the models.
-Please send information on bugs and bug fixes to Peter O. Lauritzen so that they can be incorporated into the public models.
+Please send information on bugs and bug fixes to P. O. Lauritzen so that they can be incorporated into the public models.

 Table of Available Models and Their Characteristics